joshuaSYSS/Queqiao-Library/README.md

 # Queqiao Matchmaking Library

+## What is it?
-Queqiao Matchmaking Library is a libary built for C#, using TCP/IP as its networking framework.
+Queqiao Matchmaking Library is a library built for C#, using Sockets and TcpClient/TcpListener as its framework.

+#